Bringing Passion Into School

 Littkey on rigor:

 "At the Met, the activity is defined by the student's interests, and this fact alone leads to a more rigorous learning environment than you will see in most traditional high schools.
 When a student stays up until 2:00 a.m. reading a book that he chose and writing a paper on it that he assigned himself, that is rigor.
 When a student spends months studying Spanish and raising money to travel to Costa Rica to sork alongside an environmental scientist to help save the rain forest, that is rigor.
 When you watch how our students prepare for their exhibitions -- rehearsing process -- yhou are seeing rigor.
 Some people mistake not having a standardized curriculum for not having standards.
-But I believe we set very high standards for our students -- and most of them begin early on to set the same standards for themselves."
+But I believe we set very high standards for our students -- and most of them begin early on to set the same standards for themselves.".

 Curriculum